 This will see initial increases in thermal resistance or R value requirements for roofs, walls, floors, and windows and doors in effect for any buildings submitted for consent from this date.
 Further increases follow on 1 May 2023 and again on 2 November 2023.

-Any building consents lodged from this Thursday, 3 November 2022, will need to satisfy the first phase of these new requirements.
+Any building consents lodged from Thursday, 3 November 2022, will need to satisfy the first phase of these new requirements.

 And while the increases in R value requirements for windows and doors will vary depending on a building’s type and location, for many, the initial increases will require a change in glazing solutions.